mrnkim/Who-Talked-About-Us/README.md

 ## ✨ What is it for?

-After years of experience in influencer partnerships as a marketing professional in the beauty industry, I've learned a valuable lesson in selecting the ideal YouTube or TikTok influencer for a brand.
-(Yes, I’m a marketing professional turned software engineer 😉).
-The most successful collaborations tend to happen organically with influencers who are already genuine enthusiasts of your products or brand.
-However, identifying these influencers can be challenging, especially when your brand isn't explicitly mentioned in video titles or descriptions.
-This has been a personal pain point, such as when a YouTuber features your product in a video without explicitly naming your brand, making it hard to discover through conventional searches.
+After years in beauty influencer marketing (now turned software engineer 😉), one lesson stands out: the best partnerships come from creators who genuinely love your brand.
+But finding them isn’t always easy—especially when your brand isn't named in the video title or description.
+I’ve personally struggled with this, like when a YouTuber features a product organically but it’s nearly impossible to find via traditional search.

-That's where the Who Talked About Us with Twelve Labs API can be a game-changer.
-Unlike traditional YouTube or TikTok searches, this API enables deep contextual video searches by extracting various elements from videos, including movements, objects, people, sounds, on-screen text, and speech.
-By inputting keywords or specific descriptions, such as "_applying MAC gold highlighter_," you can uncover videos discussing your brand or products with precise moments of reference.
-This innovative approach empowers you to build a targeted list of influencers, complete with details about the products they've mentioned and the context, providing valuable insights for more effective engagement and meaningful connections.
+That’s why Who Talked About Us with Twelve Labs API is a game-changer.
+It goes beyond titles and tags to analyze video content—detecting objects, actions, speech, and on-screen text.
+You can search phrases like “applying MAC gold highlighter” and uncover exactly when and where your product appears.
+This helps you build a list of authentic brand advocates, complete with rich context for smarter, more meaningful outreach.

 <img src="public/search_demonstration.gif" alt="search result screenshot" style="border: 1px solid black;" />